 When done right, boosting a post on Facebook helps promote your products or services, maximises visibility, and in the long-term, helps you to increase website traffic and sales.

 Boosted post vs ad on Facebook

-While a boosted post is technically an advert on Facebook, it doesn't have the same degree of control when creating an ad from Facebook's Ads Manager.
+Comparing boosted posts vs ads on Facebook can be a little tricky, because they're so similar.
+But while boosted post is technically an advert on Facebook, it doesn't have the same degree of control when creating an ad from Facebook's Ads Manager.
 Boosting posts can be a quick way to get more traffic—all you have to do is pick a target audience, set a budget, and set a running time for the boost.